Bogdan-Lyashenko/Under-the-hood-ReactJS/stack/book/Intro.md

 So, you can see which parts were changed, it means they have separate implementation per platform.
 Let’s take something simple, like ReactEventListener, obviously, its implementation will be different for different platforms!
 Technically, as you can imagine, these platform dependent modules should be somehow injected or connected to the current logic flow, and, in fact, there are many such injectors as well.
 We omit them to simplify the scheme, there is nothing special in terms of coding, just standard composition pattern.

-Let’s learn the logic flow for React DOM in a regular browser.
+Let’s learn the logic flow for **React DOM in a regular browser**.
 It’s the most used one, and it completely covers all React’s architecture ideas, so, fair enough!

 ### Code sample

 What is the best way to learn code?
 Right, read and debug the code.
-Alright, we are gonna to debug two processes: ReactDOM.render and component.setState, which map on mount and update.
+Alright, we are gonna to debug **two processes**: **ReactDOM.render** and **component.setState**, which map on mount and update.
 Let’s check the code we can write for a start.
 What do we need?
 Probably several small components with simple renders, so it will be easier to debug.

 ```javascript
 class ChildCmp extends React.Component {